Gait training: Assistive devices

+Weight bearing status

 The type of gait that a patient is instructed in is based on their weight-bearing status, or how much of their body weight can be supported on their legs, coordination, and strength.
 There are different levels of weight-bearing status that is determined by the physician.
 The weight-bearing status of a patient generally changes as treatment progresses, but each progression needs to be approved by the physician.
 In many cases the easiest way to monitor a patient's weight bearing status is to use two scales, one under each foot, and to adjust the weight on each foot until the injured foot is supported the desired amount of weight.

 There are four different weight-bearing statuses.